 Let $\delta(\cdot)$ denote the Dirac measure.
 We define the empirical probability distributions associated with the samples $X$ and $Y$ as $\dX = \frac{1}{\nX} \sum_{i=1}^{\nX} \delta(X_i)$ and $\dY = \frac{1}{\nY} \sum_{i=1}^{\nY} \delta(Y_i)$, respectively.
 A common approach for performing a two-sample test is to assess whether a specific metric between $\dX$ and $\dY$ exceeds a predefined threshold, which typically depends on the sample sizes.
 In the context of kernel methods, a standard choice of metric is the maximum mean discrepancy between $\dX$ and $\dY$, which we now introduce.

-Let $\rkhs$ be a reproducing kernel Hilbert space (RKHS) with reproducing kernel $\kr:\dsp × \dsp →ℝ$ and canonical feature map $\fmap{x}\de \kr(x,·)$.
-We will impose the following assumption on the kernel $\kr$. \begin{tassumption}{}{bounded_kernel} The kernel is bounded with $\sup_{x∊\dsp}\kr(x,x)=:\supk<∞$ and measurable. \end{tassumption} It is a common assumption in the kernel testing literature (see, e.g., \tcite{domingo-enrich2023CompressThenTest,choi2024ComputationalStatisticalTradeKernelTwoSample}).
-The kernel mean embedding \pcite{berlinet2004ReproducingKernelHilbert} of a probability distribution $π$ is defined as the Bochner integral \pcite{diestel1977VectorMeasures}
+Let $(\rkhs,\nrkhs{·})$ be a reproducing kernel Hilbert space (RKHS) with reproducing kernel $\kr:\dsp × \dsp →ℝ$ and canonical feature map $\fmap{x}\de \kr(x,·)$.
+We will impose the following assumption on the kernel $\kr$. \begin{tassumption}{}{bounded_kernel} The kernel is bounded with $\sup_{x∊\dsp}\kr(x,x)=:\supk<∞$ and measurable. \end{tassumption} This assumption is common in the kernel testing literature (see, e.g., \tcite{fixed_domingo-enrich2023CompressThenTest,choi2024computational}).
+The kernel mean embedding \pcite{berlinet2004ReproducingKernelHilbert} of a probability distribution $ν$ is defined as the Bochner integral \pcite{diestel1977VectorMeasures}

 and is well-defined under \Cref{a:bounded_kernel}.
 Kernel mean embeddings allow probability distributions over arbitrary spaces to be represented as points in a Hilbert space.
 The maximum mean discrepancy (MMD) between two probability distributions $P$ and $Q$ is then defined as the distance between their respective kernel mean embeddings,